MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-supported-apache-airflow-configurations.md

 # Supported Apache Airflow configurations

 > [!NOTE]
-> Apache Airflow Jobs are powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
+> Apache Airflow job is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

-In Apache Airflow Jobs, Apache Airflow configurations can be integrated with the platform's runtime as key-value pairs.
+In Apache Airflow Job, Apache Airflow configurations can be integrated with the platform's runtime as key-value pairs.
 While the `airflow.cfg` isn't directly accessible in the UI, users can override these configurations via the UI's "Airflow Configuration overrides" section, retaining access to other `airflow.cfg` settings.
-Developers have the flexibility to override most Apache Airflow configurations within Apache Airflow Jobs, `except for those explicitly outlined in a provided table`.
+Developers have the flexibility to override most Apache Airflow configurations within Apache Airflow Job, `except for those explicitly outlined in a provided table`.

 ## Airflow configurations reference